gabrielziegler3/CoDePPI/README.md

-# RMI Reconstrution with Compressed Sensing and GANs
+# MRI Reconstruction with Compressed Sensing and Prior Information

 ## Usage